-We give the Chase Sapphire Preferred 5 out of 5 Stars because it’s one of the best general-use travel credit cards, providing a good overall value and features for the fee.
+We give the Chase Sapphire Preferred® Card 5 out of 5 Stars because it’s one of the best general-use travel credit cards, providing a good overall value and features for the fee.

-- A 25% point bonus when redeeming through Chase Ultimate Rewards
+- 25% point bonus when redeeming for travel through Ultimate Rewards

 - Point transfers at a 1:1 rate